Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/master-stack-hair.md

 When using the **Physical Material Type**, a **Scattering Mode** option will appear in the Graph Inspector.
 The **Scattering Mode** also comes with an **Approximate** and **Physical** option to choose from.
 By default, the **Physical Material Type** is configured to use the **Approximate Scattering Mode**.

 The **Approximate Scattering Mode** is a diffuse approximation term that extremely coarsely estimates the multiple scattering phenomenon (seen left).
-The approximation is coarse because it does not take into account the propogation and attenuation of light through a hair volume due to transmittance, and ignores the effect that a hair's roughness has on the spread of light.
+The approximation is coarse because it doesn't consider the propogation and attenuation of light through a hair volume due to transmittance, and ignores the effect that a hair's roughness has on the spread of light.

 The **Physical Scattering Mode** performs a physically based simulation of light propogating through a volume of hair (seen right).
 This mode is only allowed for the **Physical Material Type** since the computation is dependant on the physically based nature of the model.

 The computation of the **Physical Scattering Mode** is dependent on the use of a strand geometry representation.
 Additionally, this approach has a dependency on important precomputed information stored in a **Strand Count Probe**.
 The **Strand Count Probe** is an L1 Band Spherical Harmonic of the directional hair fiber densities at a point in a hair volume.
-While it can be computed manually, this data is not readily available at the moment.
+While it can be computed manually, this data isn't available at the moment.
 The accessibility of the **Physical Scattering Mode** will be improved in future releases.

 ## Geometry Type